What is blockchain infrastructure

 If you are interested in this topic, we recommend you to watch the lecture, which is available in full length here.

 In this article, we have briefly touched on how Bitcoin's infrastructure helps it scale as a transaction system, making it suitable as an infrastructure for applications and services in general.
-While other blockchains lack either scalability, security or utility, Bitcoin SV delivers the whole package.
+While other blockchains lack either scalability, security or utility, BSV delivers the whole package.

 For a deeper insight into the matter, we recommend our courses on blockchain infrastructure, which you can sign up to attend online here.